-I. In the United States Cavalry and Artillery there is a demand for a limited number of veterinarians.
+1. In the United States Cavalry and Artillery there is a demand for a limited number of veterinarians.

-2. In the Bureau of Animal Industry, United States Department of Agriculture, a number of veterinarians are employed professionally as livestock agents and inspectors; inspectors and superintendents of quarantine stations and investigators in bacteriology and pathology.
-By an Act of Congress, the federal Veterinary inspectors must be graduates of a veterinary college maintaining the requirements of the Bureau.
+2. In the Bureau of Animal Industry, United States Department of Agriculture, a number of veterinarians are employed professionally as livestock agents and inspectors; inspectors and superintendents of quarantine stations; investigators in bacteriology and pathology, and meat inspectors.
+By an Act of Congress, the federal meat inspectors must be graduates of a veterinary college.
 Applicants for the position must take a civil service examination.
-The initial salary is \$1,500.
+The initial salary is \$1,400.